How to Open an Imaging Center: Requirements & Costs

 Technologists Annual Salary Range

-Certified MRI technologists, CT technologists, Ultrasound technologists, Mammography technologists, and Radiography technologists each earn approximately $50,000–$90,000 annually, with those cross-trained in multiple modalities earning premium salaries.
+Qualified MRI technologists, CT technologists, Ultrasound technologists, Mammography technologists, and Radiography technologists each earn approximately $50,000–$90,000 annually, with those cross-trained in multiple modalities earning premium salaries.

 Most states require additional licensure, with continuing education requirements ranging from 12–24 hours annually.
-Your center must verify and track these credentials, as using non-certified technologists can lead to accreditation issues, compliance violations, and reimbursement denials.
+Your center must verify and track these credentials, as using non-credentialed technologists can lead to accreditation issues, compliance violations, and reimbursement denials.

-Launching Your Imaging Center with ContrastConnect's Expert Supervision
+Launch Your Imaging Center with ContrastConnect

 Opening an imaging center demands significant capital, regulatory expertise, and strategic planning.
 Beyond equipment and facility investments, securing qualified radiologist coverage for contrast administration poses a significant operational challenge, particularly for new centers operating on tight budgets and competing for limited radiologist availability.